 I think we went astray when we gave courts the ability to deal economic punishment.
 Courts have two methods of punishing people, but they are measured differently.
 Time and Money.
 I think one should be enough or that they should be measured and treated comparatively.

-If the punishment in time can be shortened due to people not having much time or being sick, why should economic punishment not be treated similarly.
-Currently it is not economic punishment is delivered at the rate of the economic damage without regard for the defendants wealth.
+Currently it is not economic punishment is most often delivered at the rate of the economic damage without regard for the defendants wealth.

 Umberto Eco on operating systems and religion, in 1994: